 The design capacity is the actual maximum capacity for which the battery was manufactured.
 This is the battery capacity at the start of when the computer was manufactured.
 The Full Charge Capacity column is the real capacity of the battery which it can hold.

 The last section in the battery report is the “Battery life estimate.”
-This section shows what the battery timing would be if the battery health was at its fullest, and what it actually is now.
+This section shows what battery timing would be if battery health was at its fullest, and what it is now.

-At the end of the table in the “Battery life estimate” section, you will see the row labeled “Since OS install.”
+At the end of the table in the “Battery Life Estimate” section, you will see a row labeled “Since OS install.”
 These are the values you should focus on.

 As you may see in the image below, the Active duration at Full Charge is estimated to be almost 1 hour and 20 minutes, whereas the active duration at Design Capacity should be greater than four and a half hours.

-These values, again, show that the battery health has deteriorated by two-thirds, which matches the kWh values we saw in the “Battery capacity history” section.
+These values, again, show that battery health has deteriorated by two-thirds, matching the kWh values we see in the “Battery Capacity History” section.